Correction of the Rhône upstream of Lake Geneva: Costs and Funding of the Works

 Provisional estimate of the distribution of costs for the Third Rhône Correction.
 See in "3rd Rhone correction: Federal Council adopts message on 2009-14 financing."

-The total cost of the third Rhône correction is estimated at approximately 2.3 billion Swiss francs, excluding VAT.
+The total cost of the third Rhône correction is estimated at 2.3 billion Swiss francs, excluding VAT.
 This amount includes civil engineering work for river management and the relocation of infrastructure.

 The projected cost of land improvements is around 200 million francs.

 Flood protection along the Rhône is the responsibility of the Canton of Valais, which owns the river.
 The canton benefits from financial support from the Confederation, based on principles outlined in the Watercourse Development Act.
 Compensation is determined according to criteria related to project quality.
 The maximum subsidy rate from the Federal Office for Flood Protection is 65%.
 Additional contributions come from the Federal Roads Office for the protection of the A9 motorway.

 In Valais, under cantonal law on watercourse development, municipalities contribute up to 5% of the total recognized project costs.